 Curating as Ethics

 Everyone nowadays curates images, objects, and sounds through digital or other means and in varying degrees of professionalism.
 The ever-increasing popularity of this activity has led some to lament that, today, everybody is a curator.
 Far from simply highlighting our ceaseless superficiality (the next selfie, update, blogged or twitted image pasted onto the constellation of our curated lives) or our increasing dependence on profit-seeking global corporations, this ever-popular activity reveals in fact a much more fundamental human trait.
 This trait is not to overwhelm the world with an unnecessary surplus of images and meaning, but to ethically share the world, that is, to care for its survival.
-Forthcoming, under review at Minnesota University Press, Winter 2018.
+University of Minnesota Press, Spring 2020, 298pp.
+ISBN: 9781517908652 Download Introduction here

 Visual Cultures as World Forming